Multisensory Experimental Filmmaking (Online)

 The last Goodbye, Shoa Foundation (2017)

-During the week, students will work independently to gain primary knowledge and documentation on a topic of their choice connected with case studies discussed in the previous week, including the technology involved, such as multisensory devises, locative media and digital art.
+During the week students will work independently to gain primary knowledge and documentation on a topic of their choice connected with case studies discussed in the previous weeks, including the technology involved, such as multisensory devises, locative media and digital art.
 They will be invited to consider experimental documentary filmmaking as a domain of anthropological inquiry, exploring ways of creating stories in culturally, socially, and historically specific contexts as well as other sensory ways of engaging with the environment.
-They will also be encouraged to see a project or exhibition that could inspire their filmmaking ideas and to write a short summary of their experience which will be discussed in the following class.
+Students will be supported through one-on-one tutorials.

 Presentation of individual or group projects (including short films, assemblages, performance photographs, multimedia installations) for groups sharing and peer discussion.
 The discussion will focus on students’ individual projects and their relation to experimental documentary as a domain of anthropological inquiry, discussing ways of creating stories in culturally, socially, and historically specific contexts as well as other sensory ways of engaging with the environment.